jeancflanagan/jeancflanagan/about/index.md

 title: About
 ---

-I’m a researcher, writer, and editor, living and working in Washington, DC.
-I work in the field of science education, focusing on K-12 biology curriculum and assessment.
-I’m into ecology, zoology, and evolution, but I’m probably most interested in the intersections of science and society.
+I live in Washington, DC and work in the field of science education as a researcher, developer, writer, and editor, focusing on K-12 biology curriculum and assessment.
+I also enjoy writing about a wide range of topics for broader audiences.
+Even more than breaking research news, I’m interested in the intersections of science and other fields like education, communication, policy, art, technology, history, and philosophy.

 I recently started a new position as a Project Editor at the Smithsonian Science Education Center ([SSEC](http://www.ssec.si.edu/)).
 Before that, I was a Research Associate at the American Association for the Advancement of Science ([AAAS](http://www.aaas.org)) Project 2061, where I spent nearly five years contributing to research in science education.
-I’ve also been a regular contributor to the team blog [Sci-Ed](http://blogs.plos.org/scied) on the Public Library of Science (PLOS) blog network.
-I'm currently available for a bit of freelance writing and editing (but not too much—I've got full time job).
+I also founded and have been a regular contributor to the team blog [Sci-Ed](http://blogs.plos.org/scied) on the Public Library of Science (PLOS) blog network.
 I occasionally get time to take some [photos](http://jeancflanagan.com/photos).

 ## Connect
 [social media buttons]